 In this icebreaker game, you write a story together as a group.
 One person begins with writing an introductory sentence.

 For example: “Once upon a time I was awakened by a loud bang in the middle of the night”.

 Then the other players add another sentence.
 The last person writes a final sentence.
 We recommend at least four players.
 Otherwise, the story will be very short.
 In the end, someone reads out the story to the group.

 In a larger group, you can create two groups.
 Each of the groups writes their own story and reads it out loud at the end.
 If you like, you can also rate at the end who wrote the funnier story.

 Tip: The more creative and odd the sentences are, the funnier the story will be.

 Icebreaker Games for Small Groups ✌️

 Two Truths, One lie is an awesome ice breaker game and conversation starter.
 The goal of the game is to find out which statements about a person are right and which are wrong.
 All players arrange themselves in a circle.
-Then everyone thinks about three facts about themselves, for example: “When I was two years old, I fell off a washing machine and broke my arm”.
-One of the three statements must be a lie.
+Then everyone thinks about three facts about themselves.
+But one of the three statements must be a lie.

 Tip: Try to use unique facts that might not apply to everyone.

 The Jenga question game requires a little preparation.
 To play you need the game “Jenga” and a pen.
 Each Jenga block must be labeled with a question, for example: “What do you like most about yourself?”.
 The rules are the same as usual.